Clarakim415/OpenCV-application/README.md

-# facial-detection
+# OpenCV Application

-Practicing face detection module using OpenCV
+1. Face Detection App using mediapipe module
+2. Object Detection App using YOLO3 and darknet